-Ted J. Hannig serves as General Counsel to Black Mountain Properties and the ownership family.
-He was awarded his law degree and MBA from Santa Clara University in 1983 and studied international commercial law at the University of Tokyo and more recently in London.
+Ted J. Hannig serves as Chief Legal Officer to Black Mountain Properties and the ownership family.
+He was awarded a doctorates of law and MBA from Santa Clara University in 1983 and studied international business law at the University of Tokyo and more recently in London.
 For 20 consecutive years he has held an AV rating – the highest independent peer rating for both legal skills and ethics.
 During a recent session, the United States Supreme Court swore Ted as a member of their Bar, where Ted has the privilege to utilize their extensive library and argue cases before the Court.
 Ted carries on the family legacy of over 65 years of legal representation of the ownership family and its business in both the Courtroom and the Board Room.
 His record of legal work for the company is undefeated in the courts spanning three decades.
 Ted handled the sale of Black Mountain Spring Water to Nestle for the ownership family.

-He has set precedent in the areas of eminent domaine (recovering millions of dollars for an elderly couple in Redwood City), environmental law and through his law firm in creditor rights in a unanimous Supreme Court decision.
+He has set precedent in several areas of real estate and environmental law and through his law firm in creditor rights case in a unanimous California Supreme Court decision.
 He is a published author on real estate law and has lectured internationally on the legal implications of rising sea level.
-Transactional work has included business sales close to one billion dollars.
+Transactional work has included business sales transactions in excess of one billion dollars.

 Ted shares and often joins with the Company in its philosophy to give back to the community.
 Ted has donated thousands of hours to community service, both in the United States and overseas .

 He is committed to helping people who are less well off in the community and abroad.
 He has served on numerous boards, including Kainos; the founding board member of the Sequoia Awards, Broadway by the Bay, the Danford Foundation, the NoH8 Campaign and Casa de Redwood, the senior housing apartments for low-income families that his father originally co-founded.